 The DevOps assessment presented here is a unique model generated from several iterations with industry players and teams.

 For every pillar, the focus is on the key operational axis for which DevOps assessment is approached.

 Culture is likely the main ingredient of the DevOps philosophy, and in assessing your teams, the following questions are paramount and must be asked:

 Automation is the most known pillar of DevOps.
 Even if people don’t regard it to the level of the culture, it’s still a key accelerator that combines:

 Some of the best practices that an organization has to focus on with automation mind includes:

-As one of the key pillars in DevOps, obviously between dev teams, op teams and between dev-ops teams, sharing combines among others:
+As one of the key pillars in DevOps, obviously between dev teams, op teams, dev-ops teams, sharing combines, among others:

 Sharing is a crucial component for teams’ collaboration.
-Focus points are:
+Critical areas are:

 Measuring metrics will help to evaluate critical indicators and measure the impact of changes.
 The focus points are: